gvwilson/sdxjs/layout-engine/index.md

 ### Where it all started

-This chapter's topic was the seed from which this entire book grew.
+This chapter's topic was one of the seeds from which this entire book grew (the other being debuggers discussed in <span x="debugger"/>).
-After struggling with CSS for several years,
+After struggling with <span i="CSS!struggles with">CSS</span> for several years,
-[Greg Wilson][wilson-greg] began wondering whether it really had to be so complicated.
+<span i="Wilson, Greg">[Greg Wilson][wilson-greg]</span> began wondering whether it really had to be so complicated.
 That question led to others,
 which eventually led to all of this.
-The moral of the story is,
+The moral is,
-be careful what you ask…
+be careful what you ask.

 </div>